Squirt.org: Campaigns and controversy

-The website has been controversial due to its alleged promotion of illegal activity, and municipal police in some jurisdictions have been known to have their vice units monitor similar websites.
+The website has been controversial due to its promotion of illegal activity, and municipal police in some jurisdictions have been known to have their vice units monitor similar websites.
 Due to its facilitation of seeking out others for unprotected sex ("barebacking"), the website has been used in sexually transmitted infection (STI) and HIV/AIDS research and outreach, and research on "hookup" sites for MSM.
 The website has co-operated with HIV/AIDS outreach programs, which have provided sexual-health information to its users.

 The site's 2015 "Non-Stop Cruising" campaign sparked a backlash in Dallas after complaints were received about its billboard, which featured three ethnically diverse men embracing.
 In September 2015, the Toronto Transit Commission decided to remove advertisements for the website from its subway trains after riders complained that the ads promoted illegal sexual activity.

 Its advertisements were removed from bus stops in Cardiff in 2016, following claims that they were inappropriate.
 In 2016, the Dutch Advertising Standards Board received a number of complaints about indecency in large signs and posters of shirtless men in Amsterdam and other large cities.
 The board disagreed with the accusations, saying that the men were not posing in a sexual manner or suggestive of sexual acts.

 In 2017 in the United States, a 60-year-old man who met a 13-year-old boy on the website was arrested for sexual assault.
 The website opposed the Trump administration's view of LGBT rights in early 2017, using the slogan "Make America Gay Again" (a parody of "Make America Great Again", Trump's campaign slogan) on posters in Los Angeles and New York City to coincide with the inauguration of Donald Trump.